Dwight York: Legal issues

-Arrest and conviction of child molestation (2002–present)
+Arrest and conviction (2002–present)

 York had established strict sexual practices within the community, reserving for himself sexual access to many women and girls, including wives and children of followers.
 Husbands and wives were separated from each other and from their children, with York only allowing them to live together once every three months, only through prior appointment in the "Green Room".

 The community was intensively investigated after numerous reports that York had molested numerous children of his followers.
 Anonymous letters were sent to Putnam County officials alleging child molestation at the Nuwaubian community.
 The FBI, which had started investigating the group in 1993, assigned a major task force to it.
 In May 2002 York and his wife Kathy Johnson were arrested.
 York was charged with more than 100 counts of sexually molesting dozens of children, some as young as four years old.
 According to Bill Osinski, state prosecutors had to cut down the number of cases against York, which numbered over a thousand, to about 200, fearing "a jury simply wouldn't believe the magnitude of York's evil".

 In 2003, York entered into a plea bargain that was later dismissed by the judge.
 He was convicted by a jury on January 23, 2004.
 The judge rejected his plea to be returned for trial to his own "tribe", after York claimed status as an indigenous person.
 He claimed that the court had no jurisdiction over him, asserted that he was a "secured party", and answered questions in court with the response: "I accept that for value."

-Early in 2004, York was convicted in federal court by a jury of multiple RICO, child molestation, and financial reporting charges.
+Early in 2004, York was convicted in federal court by a jury of multiple racketeering (RICO), child molestation, and financial reporting charges.
 He was sentenced to 135 years in prison.
 Some of the Nuwaubians relocated to Athens, Georgia after his arrest.

 Controversy surrounding York's conviction

 Significant controversy surrounds the 2004 conviction of York.
-Not only many of his supporters maintain he is innocent, but also a number of independent critics point to perceived flaws in the prosecution.
-Susan J. Palmer, a Canadian Sociologist who researched in York's case, claimed in a 2025 interview that she was "quite convinced (York) did not receive a fair trial."
+Not only do many of his supporters maintain that he is innocent, but a number of independent critics also point to perceived flaws in the prosecution.
+Susan J. Palmer, a Canadian sociologist who researched in York's case, claimed in a 2025 interview that she was "quite convinced (York) did not receive a fair trial."